tubernard/cookbook/README.md

-# Cookbook
+# FromScratch

 Love to cook but struggle to keep track of all your favorite recipes?
-Cookbook was created as an easy way to store, search, and find inspiration for new recipes!
+FromScratch was created as an easy way to store, search, and find inspiration for new recipes!

-## Project Status

 This project is an MVP and serves as a demonstration of core full-stack features.
 It is still under active development.